Monday, October 31, 2016

 ST: Olaf Marschall (Germany)

 Olaf Marschall was a star player in East Germany before the reunification.
 He joined Austrian outfit SCN Admira/Wacker.
 He joined Dynamo Dresden to help the East German outfit escape relegation from the German Bundesliga in 1993–94.
 In 1994, he joined 1.
 FC Kaiserslautern and established himself as one of the elite scorers in the Bundesliga.
-He won the DFB-Pokal in 1996 and in 1998 the Bundesliga title. he earned caps for both East Germany and Germany.
+He won the DFB-Pokal in 1996 and in 1998 the Bundesliga title.
+He earned caps for both East Germany and Germany.

 ST: Stefan Kuntz (Germany)